by Ann Hancock, The Press Democrat, December 3, 2016

 In addition to Marin and Sonoma, community choice programs currently operate in Lancaster, San Francisco and San Mateo.
 More than 300 California communities are in varying stages of exploring and developing community choice.
 We estimate that by 2020, about 17 million Californians will be served by community choice energy programs, lowering their electricity rates as well as their emissions.

-Another example of how the goals of the The Climate Center are working is PACE (Property-Assessed Clean Energy).
+Another example of how the goals of The Climate Center are working is PACE (Property-Assessed Clean Energy).
 Through this program, property owners obtain financing for renewable energy and energy efficiency upgrades to their homes and businesses.